future-wd/hugo-image/v2/readme.md

 ### class

-A single class can be provided as a string otherwise a slice of class strings e.g. (slice "class1" "class2")
+String of space separated classes for parent div/figure

 ### style

-String of inline CSS styles for the image.
-Not recommended and cannot be used if content-security-policy (CSP) headers have been set.
+String of inline CSS styles for the image

 ### data